mrocklin/blog/_posts/work/2014-09-01-Blaze-Expressions.md

 Blaze strives to reduce this friction.
-Blaze provides a uniform interface to a variety of database technologies and abstractions for migrating data to and fro.
+Blaze provides a uniform interface to a variety of database technologies and abstractions for migrating data to and from.

 Expressions
 -----------

-At its core, Blaze is an way to express data and computations.
+At its core, Blaze is a way to express data and computations.

 In the following example we build an abstract table for accounts in a simple bank.
 We then describe query, `deadbeats`, to find the names of the